hydroper-jet/lang/spec/1.0/source/src/statements/switch-statement.md

 }
 ```

-The `switch type` statement is used to match the type of a discriminant value.
+The **switch type** statement is used to match the type of a discriminant value.

 ```
 switch type (v) {
     case (d: Date) {
-        // d: Date
+        // Date
     }
     default {
         // No matched case